dimsth/AQuicMeasurement/README.md

 # A Quic Measurement

-Simple C programs to make a Quic connection using the msquic library. https://github.com/microsoft/msquic
+C programs to make a Quic connection using the msquic library. https://github.com/microsoft/msquic

 ## Requirements